Final project

 Presentations

-We will have presentations on Thu 4 April.
+We will have presentations on Tue 31 March and 7 April.
 Presentation slots will be assigned at random.
-Schedule will be posted Wed morning.
 Let us know well in advance if you have constraints or problems.

 The presentation is not expected to be a finished work; you will still have three more weeks to work on your writeup.
 Outline your scientific question, the approaches you are taking, and outstanding questions about how to go forward.
 You can include one or two results (or preliminary results), if you have them.